NET-BYU/cv2x_testing/README.md

 * [Mini-Circuits ZTMN-0695B-S](https://www.minicircuits.com/pdfs/ZTMN-0695B_Datasheet.pdf) multi-attenuator
 * Any assortment of COTS C-V2X Equipment
     * In our experiments, we used 3-4 RSUs and a single OBU
-* SMA adapters, RF cables, splitters, etc.
+* SMA adapters, RF cables, in-line attenuators, splitters, etc.
 * Spectrum/signal analyzer (we used [one of these](https://www.tek.com/en/products/spectrum-analyzers/rsa500))
 * Where performance requirements demand it, two separate RF-isolation boxes
 ---